ZeNiTH-P0k3R/Poker-Randomizer-Smart-Watch-Color-Coded/README.md

-# Poker-Randomizer-Smart-Watch-50px
+# Poker-Randomizer-Smart-Watch-Color-Coded
   A simple poker randomizer for smartwatches (Galaxy Watch 7).
-50px
+40px